Lecture 1. Introduction

 1.6 And What About Using Linux?

 Almost all of my undergraduate students use Windows operating system on their personal computers.
 Some use macOS, but almost none use Linux.
 Many students not even heard of the Linux operating system.
-But like almost all FOSS, developed by scientists or engineers to be used by the scientific and engineering communities, OpenFOAM is also being developed and used under the Linux operating system.
+But like almost all FOSS, developed by scientists or engineers to be used by the scientific and engineering communities, OpenFOAM is also being developed and mostly used under Linux.
 Linux is its home.
-To use OpenFOAM, we need to be using the Linux operating system.
-Today, it is possible to create a Linux like environment inside Windows or macOS to use OpenFOAM, so those who do not want to switch their operating system to a new one just for OpenFOAM do not need to do that.
+But today, it is possible to create a Linux like environment inside Windows or macOS to use OpenFOAM.
+Therefore, those who do not want to switch their operating system to a new one just for OpenFOAM do not need to do that.
 But at the end, they should be learning how to do things up to a certain extent in a new environment.
 I believe that this enforcement is not a downside but instead an advantage of using OpenFOAM.
-It gives you a chance to taste Linux.
+It gives you a chance to taste Linux and the command line.
 We will talk about these details in the next lecture.1.7 Are There Other Software Similar to OpenFOAM?

 - Nektar++ (Spectral element solver.
 Popular for turbulence research)